Making a decision on the application

 Conditions can be imposed which require the permit holder to undertake work in stages throughout the term of the permit.

-Section 106 requires both the applicant, as part of their application with sufficient technical support, and councils to consider the following matters in deciding on a subdivision consent application:
+Section 106 requires both the applicant, as part of their application with sufficient technical support, and councils to consider the following matters in deciding subdivision consent applications:

 - whether sufficient provision has been made for legal and physical access to each lot created by the subdivision.

 Following consideration of these matters, a council can either refuse or grant the application subject to conditions.
-Conditions can only be imposed in order to remedy, avoid or mitigate effects from the above list and must be in accordance with s108.
+Conditions can only be imposed in order to avoid, remedy or mitigate effects from the above list and must be in accordance with s108.
 Section 108 is subject to new s108AA that limits the matters that consent conditions can cover to the following:

 The Marine and Coastal Area (Takutai Moana) Act 2011 and customary rights groups

 These mechanisms include “protected customary rights” (PCRs) and “customary marine title” (CMT).
 Iwi, hapū and whānau can apply to have PCRs or CMT recognised either through High Court proceedings or by engaging directly with the Crown.